CelliesProjects/aquacontrol32/README.md

 ### Aquacontrol32

-Aquacontrol32 can control 5 led strips to create more natural sunrises and sunsets in your aquarium.
+Aquacontrol32 can control 5 led strips to create gradual sunrises and sunsets in your aquarium.
 It is developed for and tested on [MH-ET LIVE MiniKit ESP32](http://mh.nodebb.com/topic/8/new-mh-et-live-minikit-for-esp32) MCUs.
-Other than the led dimming hardware, no additional hardware is needed.
+Other than the led dimming hardware, no additional hardware is needed to control the device.

 The minimum hardware would be a ESP32 board with at least 5 free output pins connected via 100R gate resistors to 5 NPN mosfets.